MekTek/web-development-crash-course-playlist/day_1_git/README.md

   $ git status
   ```
 files are now on working directory, Very 1st stage on git.

 6. Staging area : It's time to transfer all file to staging area.
-if you have a one file named "index.html" then you can add a single file by following command.
+if you have one file named "index.html" then you can add a single file by following command.
   ```
   $ git add index.html
   ```